-4.1.1 Checklist of Tasks for School Test Coordinators to Complete DURING Computer-Based Testing

-Completing tasks during the timelines in this checklist is strongly recommended.
+4.1.1 Checklist of Tasks for Test Coordinators to Complete DURING Computer-Based Testing Completing tasks during the timelines in this checklist is strongly recommended.

-LAC STC TC Task Reference Testing Day Ensure that Test Administrators have a computer or device available in testing area if needed.
+LAC STC TC Task Reference Testing Day Ensure that Test Administrators have a computer or device available.
 Section 3.5 Distribute test materials to Test Administrators.
-Section 3.9 Monitor test Sessions in Pearson Access.
+Section 3.9 Manage test Sessions in Pearson Access.
 Section 4.1.2 Monitor each testing room to ensure that test administration and security protocols are followed, and required administration information is being documented and collected.
 Be available during testing to answer questions from Test Administrators.
 Section 4.1.4 Investigate all testing irregularities and security breaches and follow the LSS and MSDE policy for reporting these incidents.
 Section 2.2 Ensure that Test Administrators provide applicable students with their approved testing accommodations and pre-identified accessibility features.
 Section 4.1.4 Schedule and supervise make-up testing.
 Section 4.1.5 Create make-up test Sessions in Pearson Access.
 Section 4.1.5 Respond to all technology-related issues.
 Section 4.1.3 Collect materials from Test Administrators.
 Section 4.1.5

-4.1.2 Monitoring Test Sessions in Pearson Access (Testing Day)
+4.1.2 Managing Test Sessions in Pearson Access (Testing Day)

 Before students can begin testing, Test Coordinators or Test Administrators will need to sign in to Pearson Access.
 Test Administrators can monitor the status of students' tests and Resume tests if necessary.
 The Test Administrator will also need to access the secure Seal Codes needed by students to move between Sections.
-Seal Codes may be accessed directly in Pearson Access or supplied by the STC.
 Table 4.0 describes the possible statuses for a student during each Section.